RKResident/Peshwas-SynapseFS/docs/ARCHITECTURE.md

 branch), so this commit is stored full and becomes the branch's own hub.
 See `UNUSABLE_ANCHOR_FRACTION` in `cli/commands/commit.py`.

+Everything above describes `--anchor-policy flat`, still the default. §4.3.2 covers the per-tensor alternative, which changes *when* hubs are created but leaves the star-vs-chain reasoning here intact.

 #### 4.3.1 Considered and rejected: bidirectional prediction (B-frames)

 In video terms the star is I-frames and P-frames, and the missing third kind is